Home School Education: Deschooling

 We experienced a period of panic a few months ago when we felt pressured into enrolling our son into some formal classes.
 It felt as though 'he should be doing something'.
-The first class he tried was an outdoor one in Forest management.
+The first class he tried was an outdoor one in Forestry Management.
 He loved it and gaining his first educational credits was a great experience.
 Since then he has done an art class, computers and basic science.
 In the UK, children gain their first major qualifications (GCSEs) at 16, so we are working toward getting a few of them done before he is 16.

 Update: Alex decided that he wanted to continue with science, so at present he is working through the GCSE course round a friend's kitchen table with three other children.
 The atmosphere is relaxed and the children are enthusiastic - they *want* to learn for the experience of learning.

 Another update: Bearing in mind that neither of my children have been formally taught any English language skills, they were both assessed to see if they were at sufficient level to undertake GCSE English.
 The children tested were between 11 (Tegan) and 18 years of age.
 Alex achieved 69/70 with a single spelling error.
 Tegan managed 70/70.
 So far neither of them can be bothered with the GCSE :-)

 Yet Another update: I managed to persuade our local college to take Alex before his 16th birthday.
 He started on 1st September 2014 - three days a week doing the things he loves - Land-based studies.
 It's a basic foundation course but that's fine.
 From there he will have access to higher level courses.

 On Fridays (for the last year) he spends the day volunteering at a nature reserve where they teach him everything from fence building to servicing vehicles.